ro551116/hg/README.md

 fullscreen windows created in the background (such as the Photos slideshow) are detected.
 If a fullscreen window is already on the target monitor when it is first detected, the script assumes it came from the primary monitor so it will be moved back there when exiting fullscreen.
+The script also remembers each window's original size and position so once fullscreen ends, the window is restored exactly where it started instead of remaining maximized on the other monitor.
 Internally it lists monitors using `win32api.EnumDisplayMonitors(None, None)`.
 If you see an error mentioning too many arguments for `EnumDisplayMonitors`, make sure you are running the latest version of these scripts.
 The monitor loop also handles closed windows gracefully so the tool keeps working after a slideshow window exits fullscreen.

 ### GUI version